search logo

 • Access to the campus will be strictly controlled between 7:45 am – 2:00 pm and between 5:30 pm– 5:00 am.

-• Parent facility pass applications will be distributed via mail or can be obtained at the security office.
+• Parent facility pass applications is available via QR code, and will be distributed through the KSH security office.

-• All vehicles must have a facility pass and all occupants may be required to show a valid photo ID.
+• All vehicles must have a facility pass and all occupants may be required to possess a valid Driver’s license, federal or state issued photo ID upon check in .

 • The facility pass must be affixed to the front windshield rear view mirror and visible to the officer at the main gate upon entry.

-• Upon arrival, all visitors should report to the designated campus office.
+• Upon arrival, all visitors are required to report to the designated campus office where they will participate in our Campus verification process.

 • Visitors will be issued a visitor pass which must be worn for the duration of their visit.
-Prior to departure, visitors should check out at the office.
+Prior to departure, visitors must check out at the office.

 Upon arrival on campus, ALL visitors who plan on being present after 8:00 am ‐ including parents, relatives and caregivers must report to the school office, sign in, and obtain a KS visitor’s pass before going to a classroom or anywhere else on campus.
 All visitors are expected to follow school rules to ensure that visits do not disrupt the learning environment or endanger the safety of students or staff.
 Therefore, we request that visitations be scheduled in advance with your child’s classroom teacher.